The Sacred Sawdust

 “With God, nothing is ever wasted.
 He even uses the sawdust to build new things.”

-When we think WE know what’s best for ourselves (or in this case, WHO) and act accordingly, we’ll ultimately end up surrounded by sawdust.
-Wondering how our best intentions, and even hard work and dedication, got us into this mess of once again, vacuuming up the aftermath of broken heart remnants.
-Or at the very least, sweeping the sawdust of our mistakes, failures, and regrets under the rug (which never clears the way for true happiness).
+When we think WE know what’s best for ourselves (or in this case, WHO) and act accordingly, there’s a good chance of ending up surrounded by sawdust.
+Wondering how our best intentions, and even hard work and dedication, got us into this mess of vacuuming up the aftermath of broken heart remnants.
+Or… at the very least… sweeping the sawdust of our mistakes - failures - regrets under the rug as we try to move on.
+(Side note: That rug thing never clears the way for true happiness).

 When we give our entitlement – our “builder’s permit” – to the One who built us*, we’re making the choice that will truly satisfy.
 (Blessed are those who hunger and thirst for righteousness, for they shall be satisfied. – Matthew 5:6)